RealVNF/coord-sim/docs/simulator.md

 - fdm: The mean value for the generation of data rate values for each flow.
 - fds: The standard deviation value for the generation of data rate values for each flow.
 - fss: The shape of the Pareto distribution for the generation of the flow size values.

+## Running the simulator

+The simulator application is called `coord-sim`
+To run the simulator, the following call may be executed:

+`coord-sim -d 10 -n params/networks/Abilene.graphml -sf params/placements/Abilene.yaml`

+This will run the coord-sim simulator to simulate the given network and vnf parameter files for 10ms (environment time).